-Unlike the other three group tasks, Cryptography performance was not used to estimate the team player effects shown in Table 2 above.
-Rather, we regress the group's Cryptography score on the group's average team player index $\bar{\beta}i$, as specified in our pre-analysis plan.
+Unlike the other three group tasks, Cryptography performance was not used to estimate the team player effects shown in Table II.
+Rather, we regress the group's Cryptography score on the group's average team player index $\hat{\beta}i$, as specified in our pre-analysis plan.
 We also estimate the correlation between Cryptography task performance and other group characteristics such as average IQ and average RMET, as well as other combinations such as the maximum or minimum of each measure.

-The results are in Table 3.
-Column 1 presents results from our pre-specified model, a bivariate correlation between Cryptography task performance and the team's average team player index $\bar{\beta}i$.
-The correlation is positive - a 1 standard deviation increase in $\bar{\beta}i$ increases Cryptography task performance by 0.145 standard deviations - but it is not statistically significant (p=0.185).
+The results are in Table III.
+Column 1 presents results from our pre-specified model, a bivariate correlation between Cryptography task performance and the team's average team player index $\overline{\hat{\beta}}i$.
+The correlation is positive-a 1-standard-deviation increase in $\overline{\hat{\beta}}i$ increases Cryptography task performance by 0.145 standard deviations-but it is not statistically significant (p = 0.185).